tokiwa-software/fuzion/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+> A checkbox to agree to the [Tokiwa Software Fuzion Contributor Agreement](https://(https://github.com/tokiwa-software/fuzion/blob/master/CONTRIBUTOR_LICENSE_AGREEMENT.md) will automatically be added to the text describing your pull request.
+You will have to accept this agreement.
+> Please make sure that your identity is known to the the Fuzion team.
+In case you prefer to use an anonymous account for your contribution, make sure your identity is known to the Fuzion team by sending an email to <info@tokiwa.software>.

 ### Reporting Bugs